-An accountant performs accounting functions such as account analysis, auditing, or financial statement analysis.
-Accountants work for accounting firms or large corporations’ internal accounting departments.
-National professional associations certify these professionals after meeting state-specific educational and testing requirements.
-They may also establish their practices.
+An accountant performs accounting functionalities such as accounts analysis, auditing, or financial statement analysis.
+Accountants either work for an accounting firm or the internal accounting department of a large company.

-Accountants can manage several accounts, both private and public.
-These accounts can be held by a corporation or by individuals.
-As a result, they may find work with corporations of various sizes—from small to large—governments, multiple organizations such as non-profits, or they may establish their private practice and work with individuals who seek their services.
-HashMicro’s government ERP system can automate organizations’ administration and operational processes, increases information transparency in real-time, and ensures data security.
+As a result, they can find work with companies of any size from small to large governments, and some organizations such as nonprofits, or they can set up their private practice and work with individuals seeking their services.
+HashMicro’s government ERP system can automate an organization’s administrative and operational processes, increase real-time transparency of information, and ensure data security.

-They are responsible for various accounting tasks, depending on where they work.
-Accountants conduct account analysis, review financial statements, documents, and other reports for accuracy, conduct routine, and annual audits, review financial operations, prepare tax returns, advise on areas that need more efficiencies and cost savings, and provide risk analysis and forecasting.
+They are responsible for various accounting tasks, depending on where they’re working.
+Accountants perform account analysis, review financial statements, documents, and other reports for accuracy, perform routine, and annual audits, review financial operations, prepare tax returns, advise on areas that need more efficiency and cost savings, and provide risk analysis and forecasting.

 Table of Contents

 - Types of accountants based on specifics